jaderigby/segments/README.md

 - Small (sm)
 - Extra Small (xs)

-And here's how you use it:
+And here's how you use them:

 ```
 <div class="segment thirds tablet-stack">